craftcms/docs/docs/3.x/project-config.md

 If any updates are made on production that updates `project.yaml` there, those changes will be lost the next time your project is deployed and `project.yaml` is overwritten.

-To prevent that, you can set the <config:allowAdminChanges> config setting to `false` in `config/general.php`:
+To prevent that, you can set the <config3:allowAdminChanges> config setting to `false` in `config/general.php`:

 ```php
 return [